inkVerb/201-11/README.md

 # 201-12
-This is a reference repo for Guru Shell 201 Lesson 12
+This is a reference repo for VIP Shell 201 Lesson 12